poonam1261/CNN_plant_disease_classification/README.md

 ## Description

 <p>✔ Plant disease detection is a machine learning (ML) project that uses images to identify and diagnose diseases in plants.<p/>
-This can be helpful for farmers, plant enthusiasts, and researchers to monitor large fields of crops more easily and cheaply.
+<p>✔ This can be helpful for farmers, plant enthusiasts, and researchers to monitor large fields of crops more easily and cheaply.<p/>
-The project uses traditional ML techniques, such as feature extraction and classification, to train a classifier that can differentiate between healthy and diseased plants.
+<p>✔ The project uses traditional ML techniques, such as feature extraction and classification, to train a classifier that can differentiate between healthy and diseased plants.<p/>
-The classifier is trained on a dataset of images of healthy and diseased plants collected under controlled conditions.
+<p>✔ The classifier is trained on a dataset of images of healthy and diseased plants collected under controlled conditions.<p/>
-The project has the potential to contribute to more sustainable agricultural practices and greater food production security.
+<p>✔ The project has the potential to contribute to more sustainable agricultural practices and greater food production security.<p/>
-By detecting plant diseases early, farmers can take steps to prevent the spread of the disease and save their crops.
+<p>✔ By detecting plant diseases early, farmers can take steps to prevent the spread of the disease and save their crops.<p/>

 ## Table of Contents (Optional)